 Best For | Self-paced college courses from top institutions

 Our Pick | Corporate Finance, Columbia University

 What happens when two of the most prestigious higher education institutions come together for open learning? edX.
-Harvard and MIT collaborated to create the only open MOOC (massive online open courses) provider and nonprofit around.
-Today, they work with more than 130+ partners, many of whom are globally recognized like Georgetown University, Brown University, and Dartmouth, to name a few.
-And their online learning options run the gamut: you can choose one course all the way up to online Master’s Degrees, with a range of professional certificates and “micro” Master’s programs.
+Harvard and MIT collaborated to create the only MOOC (massive online open courses) provider and nonprofit around.
+Today, it works with more than 160 partners, including Georgetown University, Brown University, and Dartmouth, to name a few.
+The online learning options run the gamut: you can choose one course or an online Master’s Degrees, with a range of professional certificates and “micro” Master’s programs.

 Review | “I love the self-paced modules on edX, in a range of different subjects.
 Professional development opportunities can be somewhat limited in Higher Education, but edX is a terrific way to explore different areas at no extra cost to the department.
 I’ve been able to continue my Spanish on my own time, learn additional skills through International Business courses, and even explore personal interests related to Human Rights – and I can do it on my lunch break!
 None of this would be possible without edX!” – Ilse D.

 Best For | On-demand classes from industry experts across fields

 Our Pick | Dr. Jane Goodall Teaches Conservation